Kasai2020/Kasai2020.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a Research Engineer at Samsung AI Center NYC, where I have the privilege of contributing to innovative advancements in the field.
-I am proud to have multiple publications in prestigious AI conferences such as ECCV and IROS.
+I am proud to have multiple publications in prestigious AI conferences such as ECCV, ICRA, and IROS.
 I hold a Master's degree in Robotics from the University of Minnesota, which has equipped me with a strong understanding in computer vision and robotics.

 My deep enthusiasm lies in the future of AI and robotics, as I am constantly inspired by the potential they hold.
 I hope to continue to explore new possibilities and pioneer novel methodologies, aiming to make notable contributions to these fields.